 Due to the increased use of information technology in credit union operations and the critical need for adequate back up and security for these systems, the scope of the reviews for the information technology portion of examinations continues to expand.
-Most credit unions perform third-party information technology audits which the examiners review, and/or are hiring qualified third parties to perform specific information technology functions.
+Many credit unions are now performing third-party information technology audits which the examiners review, and/or are hiring qualified third parties to perform specific information technology functions.